View results

-You can view test data displayed in real time or after a test has completed in multiple graphs or from consolidated reports.
+You can view test results displayed in real time or after a test has completed in multiple graphs or from consolidated reports.
 Online and offline analysis capabilities include performance trending, anomaly detection, and root cause analysis.

 View the results list

-The Results page, shows a list of all the load tests run in a specified date range.
+The Results page shows a list of all the load tests run in a specified date range.

 Configure the view

-You can configure and sort the load tests included in the list using the following options:
+You can configure and sort the load tests included in the list using the following options.

 Group by |